 One thing that you can do in these situations is to ask yourself:

 Would the world be a better place if everybody acted this way?

-If the answer is no, then you can make a difference to the world by voicing your opinion against whatever’s happening.
+If the answer is no, then you can make a difference in the world by voicing your opinion against whatever's happening.

 I'm not saying you should fight fire with fire here, as that would only make things worse.
 What you should do instead is just stand up for your opinion and let everybody know how you feel about it.
 Even when you're not the one being mistreated.